IQVIA-ML/LightGBM.jl/README.md

 **LightGBM.jl** provides a high-performance Julia interface for Microsoft's [LightGBM](https://github.com/Microsoft/LightGBM).
-The packages adds several convenience features, including automated cross-validation and exhaustive search procedures.
+The packages adds several convenience features, including automated cross-validation and exhaustive search procedures, and automatically converts all LightGBM parameters that refer to indices (e.g. categorical_feature) from Julia's one-based indices to C's zero-based indices.
 All major operating systems (Windows, Linux, and Mac OS X) are supported.

 # Installation
 Install the latest version of LightGBM by following the installation steps on: (https://github.com/Microsoft/LightGBM/wiki/Installation-Guide).